Incommons/self-organization-constitution/readme.md

 ### Principles

-* **Distribute Authority** - Members are free to take actions that further the organization's purpose by default.
+* **Distribute Authority** - Members are free to take actions that further the organization's purpose by default until they are not.
 * **Evolve** - Define organizational rules and roles iteratively based on the challenges that members experience.
 Make progress even over perfection.
 * **Evidence** - Base decisions and actions on evidence.